All Episodes

 And if you believe in the green thing, it would create some kind of green carbohydrate, whatever.

-But, you know, you got to, you have to go to, you have to have a conversion and believe in that.
+But you have to have a conversion and believe in that.

-But these are Sydney's genes.
+But these are Sydney's jeans.

-And there you see Sidney looking gorgeous.
+And there you see Sydney looking gorgeous.

-So the people who spend their time being extremely depressed, any day they don't feel insulted, decided to get found a great one here to have like many, many days of insult.
+the first part of the advertisement jeans is g-en-es second part is j-e-a-n-s so uh the uh The people who spend their time being extremely depressed, any day they don't feel insulted, decided to get it, found a great one here to have like many, many days of insult.

 They decided they were insulted.